kwodzicki/iTunes_Music_Converter/README.md

 * Compatible with Python3
 * Will add all metadata available in the iTunes XML library using [mutagen][mutagen]
 * Will try to download cover art using [Musicbrainz][Musicbrainz NGS]
+* GUI window that displays progress of conversions

 ## Installation